Exchange guide University of Buenos Aires

 Argentine public universities (UBA, UNC) are completely tuition-free for ALL students including foreigners — no admin fees, no taxes, no facility costs.
 Stud…

-Argentine public universities are constitutionally free for all nationalities, no exceptions.
-No tuition, no admin fees, no registration cost.
-Same for forei…
+Argentine public universities are constitutionally free for international full-degree students too — no tuition, no admin fees, no registration cost.
+Only mi…

 Fees change annually — verify current rates on the official exchange office page